cta-observatory/ctapipe/docs/image/index.rst

 A *Cherenkov image* is defined as two pieces of data:

 * a `numpy` array of pixel values (which can either be 1D, or 2D if time samples are included)
-* a description of the Camera geometry (pixel positions, etc), usually a `io.CameraGeometry` object
+* a description of the Camera geometry (pixel positions, etc), usually a `CameraGeometry` object

 This module contains the following sub-modules: